equinor/forecast-of-response-dmt/README.md

       1. `cp reset-db.env-template reset-db.env`
    2. Modify the new file `reset-db.env` to set the environment variables:
       1. `TOKEN`: A JWT (access token) from the Forecast of Response application.
       2. `DMSS_API`: The full URL to the DMSS API for the environment you wish to reset.
+(The URL should not have a "/" at the end)
       3. `SECRET_KEY`: The secret key that was used to encrypt the data in the environment you wish to reset.
          1. Note: If you wish to generate a new secret key, this value can be left blank.
             1. NB: Make sure to run the script with `--create-key`.